 Bridgend (2015) by Jeppe Rønde

 Inspired on the true events that started happening in the city of Bridgend in 2007, the story talks about the 72 teenage suicides that took place in the town for years.
 Here, the Danish director Jeppe Rønde tells this story through the vision of a girl who moves to Bridgend with her father and starts hanging out with a group of kids that starts committing suicide one after the other, without explanation.
-With a dream-like narrative, Bridgend offers no answers to its mysteries and facts, but actually plays with them, creating a movie that reminds us of The Virgin Suicides with the tv show Skins in a much darker ton.
-The ending scene will definitely struck in your mind for a while.
+With a dream-like narrative, Bridgend offers no answers to its mysteries and facts but actually plays with them, creating a movie that reminds us of The Virgin Suicides with the tv show Skins in a much darker ton.
+The ending scene will definitely strike in your mind for a while.

 Benny’s Video (1992) by Michael Haneke

 And for last but not least, Michael Haneke’s Benny’s Video.
 For those who are thinking “why you are not mentioning We Need to Talk About Kevin?”, Benny’s Video is a way more interesting and a horrific portrait of the development of a psychopath.
-Not only that, Haneke question the viewers with way more complicated questions, involving technology, society and ethics.
-The movie talks about the story of a young boy who is addicted to homemade videos, specially violent ones.
+Not only that, Haneke question the viewers with way more complicated questions, involving technology, society, and ethics.
+The movie talks about the story of a young boy who is addicted to homemade videos, especially violent ones.
 When he becomes friends with a girl, Benny starts to show a little bit more of his world until they get involved in a horrific accident.
-Benny’s actions after the incident starts to question everyone around him if it was really an accident, resulting in a shocking end.
+Benny’s actions after the incident start to question everyone around him if it was really an accident, resulting in a shocking end.